 Denmark gives go-ahead for Nord Stream 2

 - The permit issued by Denmark comes at a particularly important time.
-On one hand, it has been issued just five days after the same agency issued a permit for construction of Baltic Pipe between Denmark and Poland, which will intersect with Nord Stream 1 and 2 in the Danish EEZ.
-On the other it came two days after a failure of the last round of trilateral talks between the EU, Russia, and Ukraine on the future rules for Russian gas transit via Ukrainian pipelines.
+On one hand, it has been issued just five days after the same agency issued a permit for the construction of Baltic Pipe between Denmark and Poland, which will intersect with Nord Stream 1 and 2 in the Danish EEZ.
+On the other it came two days after the failure of the last round of trilateral talks between the EU, Russia, and Ukraine on the future rules for Russian gas transit via Ukrainian pipelines.
 On January 1, 2020, the 11-year transit contract between Ukraine and Russia expires.
-The parties still fundamentally differ when it comes to the terms of the possible, future transit contract.
-Ukraine and the EU (EC) share the view that this should be a 10-year contract for a capacity of approximately 60 bcm per year (the EU does not rule out decreasing it to 40 bcm).
-Meanwhile, Russia is seeking a short-term or temporary arrangement allowing it to bide its time until alternative Ukraine’s export routes to become operational, and for the lowest capacity possible.
-It has also set a range of additional conditions to be met before agreement of any kind can be signed.
-Denmark’s permit for construction of Nord Stream 2 brings the moment of completion of the pipeline closer and so weakens Ukraine’s negotiating position (it has been announced that the next round of trilateral talks is due at the end of November) and makes a long-term transit contract less likely.
-It is not clear whether this will prompt Ukraine to revise its current position or will hamper further talks.
+The parties still fundamentally differ when it comes to the terms of the future transit contract.
+Ukraine and the EU (EC) share the view that this should be a 10-year contract for the capacity of approximately 60 bcm per year (the EU does not rule out decreasing it to 40 bcm).
+Meanwhile, Russia is seeking a short-term or temporary arrangement allowing it to bide its time until alternative Ukrainian export routes become operational, and for the lowest capacity possible.
+It has also set a range of additional conditions to be met before an agreement of any kind can be signed.
+Denmark’s permit for the construction of Nord Stream 2 brings the moment of completion of the pipeline closer and so weakens Ukraine’s negotiating position (it has been announced that the next round of trilateral talks is due at the end of November) and makes a long-term transit contract less likely.
+It is not clear whether this will prompt Ukraine to revise its current position or if it will hamper further talks.

 Map.
 Nord Stream 2 route